navneetnagpal/vyuh-react/packages/react-core/README.md

 ## Overview

-`@vyuh/react-core` is the foundation of the Vyuh platform for React applications.
+`@vyuh/react-core` is the foundation of the Vyuh platform for CMS-driven React applications.
 It provides a robust architecture for building modular, feature-rich applications with a focus on: